Bill Cosby Takes Stage in First Show Since Sexual Assault Trial

 AP Photo/Michael R. Sisak

-While many Hollywood men accused of sexual assault are hiding their heads in shame these days, Bill Cosby isn't going to let a little thing like an impeding sexual assault trial stop him from telling a few jokes...

-In a rare public appearance, the dethroned comedy king returned to the stage at the LaRose Jazz Club in Philadelphia on Monday.
+In a rare public appearance, the dethroned comedy king Bill Cosby returned to the stage at the LaRose Jazz Club in Philadelphia on Monday.
 This was his first comedy set since May 2015.

 The former Cosby Show star, who is just two months away from jury selection in his retrial for his sexual assault case, was there for a "special performance" to honor the jazz musician Tony Williams.